TianxiangMa/MUST-GAN/README.md

 # MUST-GAN
-The implementation of CVPR2021 paper "MUST-GAN: Multi-level Statistics Transfer for Self-driven Person Image Generation"
+The implementation of our CVPR2021 paper "MUST-GAN: Multi-level Statistics Transfer for Self-driven Person Image Generation"
 ---
 ## Coming soon.